Chinese aircraft carrier programme: Early ambitions

 Since the 1970s, the PLAN has expressed interest in operating an aircraft carrier as part of its blue water aspirations.
 To prepare the commanders needed for the future aircraft carriers, the Central Military Commission approved the program of training jet fighter pilots to be future captains in May 1987, and the Guangzhou Naval Academy was selected as the site.

-Acquisition of HMAS Melbourne
+Acquisition of HMAS Melbourne in 1985

-China acquired the Royal Australian Navy's decommissioned aircraft carrier HMAS Melbourne in February 1985, when it was sold to the China United Shipbuilding Company to be towed to China and broken up for scrap.
-Prior to the ship's departure for China, the RAN stripped Melbourne of all electronic equipment and weapons, and welded her rudders into a fixed position so that she could not be reactivated.
-However, her steam catapult, arresting equipment and mirror landing system were not removed.
-At this time, few western experts expected that the Chinese government would attempt to develop aircraft carriers in the future.
-Melbourne finally arrived in China on 13 June.
+China acquired the decommissioned Majestic-class light aircraft carrier HMAS Melbourne in February 1985, when it was sold by the Royal Australian Navy (RAN) to the China United Shipbuilding Company to be broken up for scrap.
+The British-built CATOBAR carrier, who had never seen active combat operations, was removed from RAN service in mid-1982 due to the ongoing high maintenance costs and its jinxed reputation involving a number of serious maritime incidents, including the collision and sinking of two allied destroyers HMAS Voyager and USS Frank E. Evans during peacetime naval exercises.
+Prior to the ship's departure for China, the RAN stripped Melbourne of all electronic equipment and weapons, and welded her rudders into a fixed position so that she could not be reactivated, but her steam catapult, arresting gears and optical landing system were not removed.
+At this time, few western experts expected that the Chinese would attempt to develop aircraft carriers in the future.

+Melbourne departed Sydney Harbour via towboat on 27 April 1985 and arrived in Huangpu Port, Guangzhou on 13 June.
 The ship was not scrapped immediately; instead she was studied by Chinese naval architects and engineers.
 It is unclear whether the People's Liberation Army Navy (PLAN) orchestrated the acquisition of Melbourne or simply took advantage of the situation; Rear Admiral Zhang Zhaozhong, a staff member at the National Defence College, has stated that the Navy was unaware of the purchase until Melbourne first arrived at Guangzhou.
 Melbourne was the largest warship any of the Chinese experts had seen, and they were surprised by the amount of equipment which was still in place.
-The PLAN subsequently arranged for the ship's flight deck and all the equipment associated with flying operations to be removed so that they could be studied in depth.
-Reports have circulated that either a replica of the flight deck, or the deck itself, was used for clandestine training of People's Liberation Army Navy pilots in carrier flight operations.
+The PLAN subsequently arranged for the ship's flight deck and all the CATOBAR equipment to be removed so that they could be studied in depth.
+Reports have circulated that either a replica of the flight deck, or the actual deck itself, was used for training of People's Liberation Army Navy Air Force (PLANAF) pilots in carrier-based flight operations.